DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-circumstances of society can help those who had a good grasp of the former circumstances to protect themselves and fight back against novelty, like in the case of the railways in the 19th century and the radio in the 20th century.[^24] Now days we might say that the ruling powers will change the Internet rather than be changed by the Internet.
+circumstances of society can help those who had a good grasp of the former circumstances to protect themselves and fight back against novelty, like in the case of the railways in the 19th century and the radio in the 20th century.[^24] Nowadays we might say that the ruling powers will change the Internet rather than be changed by the Internet.

 It is not useful to see something illegitimate in this attitude.
 The